 Stakeholders can give us their feedback via the online form available at: https://surveys.nominet.org.uk/s/comment-period/

-A redline version of the RRA containing a new schedule setting out the terms and conditions registrars will have to comply with when providing proxy services is available here.
+Here is a redline version of the RRA containing a new schedule setting out the terms and conditions registrars will have to comply with when providing proxy services.